 The construction of the Boulderado—Boulder’s first luxury hotel—was funded by a generous stock subscription service, and when it opened on New Year’s Day in 1909, it was an instant success.
 When you step under the green awning and enter the five-story Italianate brick building and stand under the lobby’s glittering stained-glass ceiling you’ll understand why.
 Follow the cantilevered cherry staircase from the lobby to any historic room and discover elegant antique and reproduction-style furnishings throughout—but don’t let the facade fool you into thinking the amenities are equally antiquated; every room has flat-screen televisions and high-speed wireless Internet access, and two expansions in the ‘80s brought the number of guest rooms to 160, along with over 10,000 square feet of meeting rooms and historic wedding venue space.

 Spruce Farm & Fish offers impeccable contemporary American cuisine, and The Corner Bar’s inviting outside patio and legendary martinis draw locals and travelers alike.
 License No.1 was styled after a 1920’s speakeasy and offers classic cocktails with live entertainment and light fare.
-The downtown Pearl Street Pedestrian Mall is one block away, multiplying your dining and shopping choices.
-But no one will fault you if you stick to your room, intoxicated by the views of the Rocky Mountains from your window.
+The downtown Pearl Street Pedestrian Mall is one block away, multiplying dining and shopping choices.
+But no one will find fault if guests stick to their rooms, intoxicated by the views of the Rocky Mountains from their window.

 Generous stock subscriptions funded the five-story Italianate brick building's construction at a cost of $131,664.

 Boulder, CO 80302

 Historic Hotels of America toll-free reservations number (800) 678-8946